 At HomeLight, our vision is a world where every real estate transaction is simple, certain, and satisfying.
 Therefore, we promote strict editorial integrity in each of our posts.

 There are plenty of essential parts of the home sale process, from receiving offers to negotiating to closing.
 But one of the most important is undoubtedly the home appraisal.
 It’s crucial that this goes well — but what if the home appraisal comes in low?

 Any potential home buyer seeking a mortgage needs an appraisal to close the deal.
 Before financing a mortgage, a bank wants to make sure that the size of the loan isn’t more than the house’s fair market value.
-So the lender hires an appraiser—typically from an appraisal management company—to provide what should be an unbiased assessment of your house.
+So the lender hires an appraiser, typically from an appraisal management company, to provide an objective assessment of your home’s value.